 Thousands of aspiring software engineers, designers and IT managers dream of getting hired by Google, Microsoft or another tech giant.
 Young professionals are attracted by the opportunity to contribute to challenging projects that change the world as well as lucrative salary and impressive perks.
 However, since the major tech companies are huge attractions, the competition is also fierce – some job postings receive thousands of resumes.

 If you have always dreamed of becoming a part of Google or Facebook team, our today’s guide is for you.
 Getting hired by a tech giant is tough yet manageable if you know what exactly it takes to get an interview and eventually a job offer.
 Read on to find out what big tech companies pay attention to when picking candidates.

-The first step of the application process is uploading your resume on the Careers page of the company’s website.
+The first step of the application process is uploading your apple cover letter on the Careers page of the company’s website.
 To compete with other applicants, your resume has to describe your background concisely with a focus on your accomplishments.
 For example, instead of ‘significantly increased software sales’, go for ‘increased software X sales by 30% over 5 months’.
 If you need help crafting an effective resume, our professional resume writer can write you a resume for a specific job posting.
 Our expert will apply unique design and focus on your professional strengths to help you get the desired interview invitation.

 Speaking about resumes, here you can take a look at how the resume of Apple’s founder looked like: http://resumeperk.com/blog/5-resumes-of-famous-people-what-you-can-learn-from-them.